nhsuk/nhsuk-frontend/docs/installation/installing-with-npm.md

 ### Required: Compiling Sass to CSS

-We recommend using [gulp](https://gulpjs.com/) and [gulp-sass](https://www.npmjs.com/package/gulp-sass), if your project is using gulp you will need a `gulpfile.js` in the root of your project.
+We recommend using [gulp](https://gulpjs.com/) and [gulp-sass](https://www.npmjs.com/package/gulp-sass).
+If your project is using gulp, you will need a `gulpfile.js` in the root of your project.

 Below is an example of a `gulpfile.js` that will compile Sass to CSS: